mcfwalker/qwkshot/docs/NEXT_STEPS.md

 - Focus on clean interfaces

 ## Blockers and Issues
-- Potential Auth/RLS issues when fetching data in API route context.
+- API route requires proper Auth strategy to work with RLS enabled.
-- Ensuring correct data types/structures are passed between Manager/Analyzers and Compiler.
+- `SceneAnalysis` placeholder limits accuracy of `PromptCompiler` and `EnvironmentalAnalyzer` output.

 ## Next Session Focus (Updated)
-1. Begin Real Context Integration (Phase 2.7).
+1. Begin UI/UX Refactor (Phase 3).
-2. Plan data fetching strategy using MetadataManager/Analyzers.
+2. Create `feature/ui-refactor` branch.
-3. Investigate potential Auth/RLS solutions for API route context.
+3. Plan modifications to `CameraAnimationSystem`.
-4. Implement data fetching calls in `camera-path/route.ts`.
+4. Consider Auth strategy for API route.

 *This document will be updated at the end of each session to reflect progress and adjust priorities.*